 1. Roll Call

 2. Adjustments to the Agenda

 3. Correspondence

 4. Public Comment

 5. New Business

+- a.
+Boards and Committees Chairs' Meeting Recap

 6. Old Business

 - a.
-Key Policies and Actions Document
+Key Policies and Actions

+- i.
+Break out into working groups

+- ii.
+Regroup and summarize revisions

 7. Other Business

 - a.
 Next regular meeting date: May 1, 2025

 8. Adjourn